 Corolla funnel-shaped, 7-15 mm (0.27 - 0.59 inch) long, 8-20 mm (0.31 - 0.78 inch) diam., pink or mauve with a pale, greenish throat.

 Late spring to early autumn.

 Capsule globose, 4.5-6 mm (0.17 - 0.23 inch) long, 5.5-6.5 mm (0.21 - 0.25 inch) diam., glabrous.
 Fruiting pedicels not conspicuously recurved.

 2.8-3.7 mm (0.11 - 0.14 inch) long, finely punctate with small irregular tubercles; not distinctly winged.
 Germination from August-October.

 Light to medium clay loam soils.

-Bindweed is a very deep-rooting plant with a vigorous root system that extends to a considerable distance and is very hard to eradicate from the soil.
-Even a small piece of the root will grow into a new plant if it is left in the ground.
+This bindweed species is a very deep-rooting plant with a vigorous root system that extends to a considerable distance and is very hard to eradicate from the soil.
+Even a small piece of the root will grow into a new plant if left in the ground.
 Once established this plant soon becomes a pernicious weed.
 It is a climbing plant that supports itself by twining around any support it can find and can soon swamp and strangle other plants.

 Integrated Crop Management

-Deep and repeated tillage practices before long periods of drought damage the rhizoms of this weed and prevent propagation and new infestations.
+Deep and repeated tillage before long periods of drought damage the rhizomes of this weed and thus prevent propagation and new infestations.

 Choose directly from Category